What are the forearm muscles called that straighten the wrist, hand, and fingers?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The forearm muscles that are responsible for straightening the wrist, hand, and fingers are known as extensors.
-These muscles play a crucial role in extending the digits and the wrist, allowing for movements such as raising the hand or grasping objects.
-When these muscles contract, they pull on the tendons linked to the bones in the hand and fingers, facilitating extension.
+The forearm muscles responsible for straightening the wrist, hand, and fingers are known as extensors.
+These muscles play a crucial role in extending or straightening the joints, allowing for movements that open the hand or lift the fingers away from the palm.
+When the extensors contract, they produce movement that counteracts flexion, which is the action of bending a joint.

 Subscribe